CloudCannon/documentation/_posts/2017-08-01-image-resizing.md

 ---

-This release adds the ability to define image sizes for uploaded images in front matter and content editing.
+This release adds the ability to define sizes to resize images in front matter and content editing.

 **Features:**

-* Add last 4 digits of credit card to invoices
 * [Image resizing on upload](/editing/options/#image-uploads)
+* Added last 4 digits of credit card to invoices

 **Fixes:**